grmlin/gremlinjs-website/src/guides.md

 Building extensions is easy.
 Create an object that implements the [`IExtension`](api.html#api-reference_iextension) interface and register the extension.

 Each extension has to provide two methods, `.bind()` and `.extend()`.
-Extensions won't be instantiated or called in a special context, extending gremlin.js in a meaningful way is your task.
+Extensions won't be instantiated or called in a special context, extending <span class="gremlinjs">gremlin.js</span> in a meaningful way is your task.
 If you created the extension add it with `G.registerExtension()`.

-If you're interested what the gremlin.js does with the included extension, read the code of the extension already available for gremlin.js.
+If you're interested what the <span class="gremlinjs">gremlin.js</span> does with the included extension, read the code of the extension already available for <span class="gremlinjs">gremlin.js</span>.

 ### .bind()